WHY VISIT BULGARIA

 - Lyutenitsa (a thick relish of tomatoes and peppers to be spread on bread or toasts).

 - Shkembe Chorba (spicy, thick tripe soup).

-- Tatator (light and refreshing, cold yogurt-base soup of cucumbers, garlic, dill and sometimes walnuts).
+- Tatator (light and refreshing, cold yogurt-based soup of cucumbers, garlic, dill, and sometimes walnuts).

 - Mekitsi (roasted bread with egg and cheese).

 - Rosewater and rose oil

 - Kukeri masks